The best hotels in Limassol

 The Limassol port expansion has made the city a logistics magnet, so hotel availability during major shipping and energy conferences drops fast.
 The Cyprus Energy Symposium and international investment forums fill Crowne Plaza and Four Seasons months in advance.
 If your dates overlap with a conference week in October or March, book 8-10 weeks out or pay a premium for last-minute availability.

-Limassol's best neighborhoods
+Limassol's best hotel regions

 Limassol splits cleanly into four zones: the Old Town and City Centre for culture and budget stays, Germasogeia for families, and the Amathus strip for serious beach and luxury.
 If you can swing it, book Amathus.
 The beach is real, the sunset is real, and the 10-minute drive to the castle is easy.